tinymce/tinymce-docs/advanced/yeoman-generator.md

 8. **Which license do you want to use?**
 Choose the license for the plugin.

-Yeoman installs the needed dependencies and the project is bootstrapped and ready. `cd` into the plugin directory and run the following command to start the auto reloading development server:
+Yeoman installs the needed dependencies, and the project is bootstrapped and ready. `cd` into the plugin directory and run the following command to start the auto-reloading development server:

 ```bash
 npm start